Target Impression Share vs Max Conversions: A Technical Guide

 The Mechanics: How the Google Ads Algorithm Bids

-To understand why your budget burns up, you have to understand what you are asking the machine to do.
+To understand why your budget goes so quickly, you have to understand what you are asking the machine to do.
+The Google Ads algorithm relies heavily on historical data to make informed bidding decisions, using past performance to predict future outcomes.

 1. Target Impression Share (The "Ego" Bid)